Links to Smoky Quartz Mineral Information Topics On This Page:

 Chert is the general term applied to the granular cryptocrystalline varieties of quartz, of which flint and Jasper are examples.

-Return to the Index of Smoky Quartz Information Topics
+Return to the Index of Smoky Quartz Mineral Information Topics

 Smoky quartz is transparent quartz that is brown, gray or black.
 It commonly occurs in quartz veins where it crytallizes inside rock cavities known as vugs.
 It also is common in vugs or pockets in pegmatite dikes.
 Smoky quartz can occur as secondary quartz crystals on cryptocrystalline quartz in cavities and vugs forming geodes.